List of Diyar-e-Dil characters: Main

-Moeez is Tajamul and Zuhra's eldest child.
+Moeez is Tajamul and Zuhra's eldest child and Erum's older brother.
 He is loyal towards Ruhi and Faarah and always helps them during hard times.
 After Behroze's death, Moeez constantly remained with them and consoled them.
 He later starts to feel for Faarah even after knowing that she is Wali's wife, and the two were engaged.
 By the time he went to Dubai, Wali took Faarah to the Haveli.
 When he returned he found that Faarah has started to love Agha Jan.
 It was later revealed that Moeez never loved Ruhi and Faarah and showed her loyalty only for money.
 He was jealous of Wali's wealth and power and decided to be like him which he could only do by marrying Faarah.
 He was mostly jealous when Faarah and Wali were together and hated the fact that they are married.
 He later found out that Faarah loves Wali.